 Ultrasonic and steam cleaners are risky to use and can damage the gemstone.

 Store these radiant gems inside a fabric-lined box or wrapped in a soft cloth.
 They should be stored separately from other jewels in your collection to avoid accidental scratches or other damage.

 Who Can Wear Catalina Iolite?

 Iolite reminds us of the beauty of an ocean.
 The jewel's delightful pleochroic nature makes it a classic addition to your collection and is perfect for wearing in necklaces and earrings.
-Also, try the gemstone in a ring or bracelets for occasional wear.
-Its bluish-violet to teal blue color perfectly complements a white, yellow, and pink outfit.
+Also, try the gemstone in a ring or bracelets for occasional wear. .
+Its violet to slightly violetish purple color perfectly complements a white, yellow, and pink outfit.